 After a long session playing in the surf, it’s great to retire to the grass and kick back with a picnic lunch and just enjoy the area!

 With so many amenities the beauty of DT is you can easily visit for the day, as such you can explore this part of the island while staying in another.
 However, the area is utterly magical, and Staying in the Kapalua district is a solid bet regardless.

 The front of the Ritz-Carlton opens right out onto DT Flemming Beach.
-If you are staying at the Ritz-Carltin DT Flemming will be your playgrund.
+If you are staying at the Ritz-Carlton DT Flemming will be your playground.
 The Hotel is an ultra-high-end resort.
 It is a real breathtaking property with prices to match!
 If you can afford it this is what Hawaiian Dreams are made of.
 We do find DT Flemmings Vibe does not fit that well with the Ritz-Carlton Brand/Crowd.
-Dt is a realy laid back beach, often filled with locals and islanders.
+Dt is a really laid-back beach, often filled with locals and islanders.
 It’s an odd mix but seems to work!

 The Other large hotel in the Area is the Montage Kapalua Bay.
-However this a fair trek and carrying beach gear arguably too far, still you can always drive over and the hotel offers free shuttles, you also have the pick of Kapalua Bay, Napili Bay and Oneloa Beaches too.
+However this a fair trek and carrying beach gear is arguably too far, still, you can always drive over and the hotel offers free shuttles, you also have the pick of Kapalua Bay, Napili Bay, and Oneloa Beaches too.

 Outside these Ultra Resorts, the next option is one of the many rental Villas in the area.
 These lack some of the amenities of the resorts but offer more affordable prices and your own space.